NimeshVadgama/readium-chromium/README.md

 Double click donwloaded "ReadiumChromium-Release2-2012-09-24.zip" in Finder to extract the file.

-Double click "Chromium" in Finder to execute the binary.
+Double click "Readium Chromium" in Finder to execute the binary.

 Go to http://readium.org/ and Click "+ ADD TO CHROME".